conan-io/docs/configuration/download_cache.rst

 Conan implements a shared download cache that can be used to reduce the time needed to populate the Conan package cache with commands like :command:`install`, :command:`create`.

 This cache is purely an optimization mechanism.
-It is completely different to the Conan package cache, (typically the ``<userhome>/.conan`` folder).
+It is completely different to the :ref:`Conan package cache <custom_cache>`, (typically the ``<userhome>/.conan`` folder).
+It is not related to the ``short_paths`` mechanism for long path in Windows, nor to the ``short_paths`` cache folder.
+The cache will contain a copy of the artifacts, it is not a new location of files.
+Those files will still be copied to the Conan package cache, which will not change anything, its behavior, layout or location of any file.

 This cache (whose path can be configured in the *conan.conf* file) will store the following items: